opendocsg/slw-judgments-backfill/2014_SGHC_154/report.md

 **_Other buyout offers_**

-83     As stated above, even if Lim was unfairly excluded from the management of the Company, a finding of oppression would not stand in the face of a reasonable buyout offer (see _Lim Chee Twang v Chan Shuk Kuen Helina and others_ [2010] 2 SLR 209 at [138] and _O'Neill v Phillips_ ).
+83     As stated above, even if Lim was unfairly excluded from the management of the Company, a finding of oppression would not stand in the face of a reasonable buyout offer (see _Lim Chee Twang v Chan Shuk Kuen Helina and others_ <span class="citation">[2010] 2 SLR 209</span> at [138] and _O'Neill v Phillips_ ).

 84     The defendants had made three buyout offers to Lim in 2013, and Lim had made two counter